 Container queries solve this.
 They let a component respond to the size of its parent container rather than the browser window.
 The same card can be wide in a large container and compact in a small one — with zero JavaScript and zero media query hacks.

 Container queries are now Baseline — supported in all modern browsers since late 2023.
 They are production-ready and actively changing how developers write CSS.
+The MDN reference on CSS Container Queries has the full spec; this guide focuses on the practical patterns you’ll actually use.
+For another modern CSS feature that pairs well with container queries — animating between layout states without a library — see the CSS View Transitions API guide.

 How Container Queries Work